How to Replace Polaris RZR 900 CV Boots

 Step 7.
 Remove the outer CV joint from the driveshaft by carefully tapping evenly around the inner race of the CV joint.
 Slide the old CV boot off the driveshaft if you haven’t already cut it off.

 NOTE: Only the outer CV joint is removable.
-Don’t remove the inner CV joint
+Don’t try to remove the inner CV joint

 Step 8.
 Pull the CV boot off the inner CV joint and off the driveshaft, then wipe away the old grease, or cut the old CV boot off.